vivekmaurya001/TaskMaster/README.md

 ## 🚀 About the Project

-This is the frontend for **AutoChronos**, a distributed job scheduling platform that supports both periodic and one-time jobs.
+This is the frontend for **TaskMaster**, a distributed job scheduling platform that supports both periodic and one-time jobs.
 Users can input shell commands via this web interface, which are then scheduled and executed by distributed worker nodes through a powerful backend system.

 ## 🛠️ Backend Overview